MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 -   Change the freeze pane of columns in a list.
 The freeze pane locks one or more columns to the left side of a list so that are always present, even when you scroll horizontally.
 -   Adjust the width of columns in a list.
 -   Move and remove Cues (tiles).
 -   Move and remove parts.
 Parts are subdivisions or areas on a page that contain things like multiple fields, another page, a chart, or tiles.

+> [!NOTE]
+> In addition to what users can personalise, administrators and super users can override users' personalisations and define which features are accessible in all or specific companies.
+For more information, see [Customising Business Central](ui-customizing-overview.md).

 ## <a name="to-personalize-a-page"></a>To personalise a page